shahmeerchaudhry/codingInterview/README.md

 # Coding Interview Questions Summary
 Coding Interview Questions

-Question 1: Three languages used include Python, Javascript and C++, two implementation of Power Function were developed iteratively and recursively.
+Question 1: Three languages used include Python, Javascript and C++, two implementations of Power Function were developed iteratively and recursively.
 Question1/note.txt goes over some observations on this.

 Question 2: Uses Python for implementation, notes on input restriction are made on Question2/qf.txt takes three values from standard input: a, b, c.
 Prints two values + and - answers.